 Best of Vietnam, 13 Days

-10 nights accommodation in a 4 star and special class hotel.
+10 nights accommodation in 4-star and special class hotels.

-1 night accommodation in an overnight sleeper Train with basic, 4 berth cabin.
+1 accommodation aboard an overnight sleeper train Hanoi to Hue in basic 4 berth cabin.

 Bicycle ride to Tra Que village and cooking demonstration.